observIQ/bindplane-agent/processor/removeemptyvaluesprocessor/README.md

-# Remove Empty Value Processor
+# Remove Empty Values Processor

 This processor removes empty values from telemetry's attributes and resource attributes, as well as from log record's body.